paperfetcher/paperfetcher/docs/_sources/index.rst.txt

 :Release: |release|

 Paperfetcher is a Python package to mine papers for systematic reviews.
+In particular, paperfetcher automates the hand-search and snowball-search portions of the systematic review process.

-Paperfetcher works with Python 3, and has been tested for Python 3.7+.
+Paperfetcher works with Python 3.7+.

 You can either install paperfetcher using `pip`_, or alternatively, clone the source code from Github and install it from source.